Battle of Alcalá de Henares: Background

 In early 1009, Muhammad II rose to power, led a rebellion against Hisham II, Caliph of Córdoba, and deposed him from the throne.
 Muhammad II took the throne as Caliph but oppressed and then slaughtered the Berbers in Córdoba, ultimately expelling them from the city.

 After leaving Córdoba, the Berber forces traveled northeast, took control and gathered at the fortress of Calatrava.
 At that place, the Berbers selected Sulayman ibn al-Hakam, an ambitious Umayyad prince, as their rival candidate to replace Muhammad II.
 The Berbers promised him the caliphate and vowed to give him the title of "Al-Musta'in bi-Allah" (he who implores the assistance of God).
 Expanding their territory toward the Medinaceli region, however, they were confronted and turned back by Wadih, governor of the Middle March of Córdoba.
 Desperate for resources, the Berbers resorted to starvation rations for over two weeks until they could take no more.
 Seeking help, the Berbers sent ambassadors to Castile to meet with Sancho García.
-Promised border fortresses and gifts, Sancho Garcia allied with the Berbers, supplying them with material resources including sheep, coal, honey, firewoods, horse saddles and clothing.
+Promised border fortresses and gifts, Sancho Garcia allied with the Berbers, supplying them with material resources including sheep, coal, honey, firewood, horse saddles and clothing.